DavitHovhannisyan/Untitled-1/README.md

 # Smart Dancing Robot
+Project aims to create a robot that is able to dance under any music by counting the BPM of music and mooving according to it.
+In other words the robot dances feeling the rhythm of the music.

+to undestand a BPM of a random music and realize a real-time dance by using Raspberry Pi (Python language) and EV3 brick.
+My program consist of two parts: BPM counter and motor controller.
+First of all I have  researched about existing algorithms so that helped me during my work.

-Project's aim is to create a soft for robots to undestand a BPM of random music and realize a real-time dance by using Raspberry Pi (Python language) and EV3 brick.
+Project's aim is to create a program for robots to undestand a BPM of a random music and realize a real-time dance by using Raspberry Pi (Python language) and EV3 brick.
 My program consist of two parts: BPM counter and motor controller.
 First of all I have  researched about existing algorithms so that helped me during my work.

 Here is my used code.

 ### Robot's algorithm
 ##### 1. BPM Counter for Raspberry Pi